UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Sequences.rst.txt

 Mutable Sequence Methods
 ========================

-In addition to all the methods supported by sequences we've seen above, mutable sequences (the List), have a number of other methods that are used to change it in place.
+In addition to all the methods supported by sequences we've seen above, mutable sequences (the list), have a number of other methods that are used to change it in place.

 You can find all these in the Standard Library Documentation:

 https://docs.python.org/3/library/stdtypes.html#typesseq-mutable

 Assignment
 -----------